 What Are You Looking To Achieve?

 Once you know what you're tracking, you need to know why you're tracking anything in the first place.
 What goals are you measuring?
 A colossal mistake in marketing is aimlessness.
-You're spending hard-earned money, so make sure every dollar spent counts!
+You're spending hard-earned money, so make sure every dollar counts!

 Here are just a few questions you can ask and answer to come up with benchmarkable goals: